This dataset contains quarterly data for the fiscal years 2014 - 2015 and is available in the following formats:

 Your benefit payment is based on how much you earned during your working career.
 Higher lifetime earnings result in higher benefits.
 If there were some years when you did not work or had low earnings, your benefit amount may be lower than if you had worked steadily.
 Your benefit payment also is affected by the age at which you decide to retire.
 If you retire at age 62 (the earliest possible retirement age for Social Security), your benefit will be lower than if you wait until later to retire.

-This dataset provides quarterly volumes of the Social Security Retirement & Survivors initial claims at the national level from federal fiscal year 2014 and onwards for Asian & Pacific Islander language preferences.
+These datasets provide quarterly volumes of the Social Security Retirement & Survivors initial claims at the national level from federal fiscal year 2014 and onwards for Asian & Pacific Islander language preferences.

 Data Collection Description